 The natural, genuine and hardly pushed frail frame of a man and his side-kick Janine, with their mad vocal set pieces continued with ‘Mercy’, ‘No Maker Made Me’, ‘Volatile Times’, ‘Tear Garden’ and ‘Oh Cruel Darkness Embrace Me’.
 Then came his iconic and ultimate hit ‘Spit It Out’, a subject of many covers; this hysteric track has been given a modest makeover for ‘Metanoia’ tour, and appeared more mellow and subdued than its original version.
 Nevertheless, it created a stir in the audience, who by then, were ready to give Corner anything in exchange for another beautifully executed track.

-The crowd asked and the crowd got ‘Bernadette’; less cabaret in style compared with the ‘Volatile Times’ album version, with no guitars and just a minimal bass, it was hardly recognisable yet far better than the original.
+The crowd asked for and the crowd got ‘Bernadette’; less cabaret in style compared with the ‘Volatile Times’ album version, with no guitars and just a minimal bass, it was hardly recognisable yet far better than the original.
 ‘Surrender’ and ‘After Every Party I Die’ came next, seeing the natural talent bare his pain in an atmosphere of systemic noise, telling the audience: “You f*ckers make this project alive” and creating an aura without the need to Elvis twerk or take his top off to impress.

 ‘Aphrodisiac’ followed with the weirdest video featuring eye ball licking activities (yes, DEPECHE MODE on ‘Tour Of The Universe’, that’s beaten your ‘Strangelove’ toe sucking visual!), before finishing off with ‘Your Joy Is My Low’.